Mental health services for over 18s

-If you or your family has health insurance, check what cover offers.
+If you or your family has health insurance, check what the cover offers.

 Some employers offer Employee Assistance Programmes, which offer access to counselling support.
 Check with your manager or HR department to see if your employer offers this.

-Sessions with a psychologist or a psychotherapist is sometimes included in an insurance plan.
-Your insurer might have a list of clinicians that you must chose from, or have a cap on the amount of sessions (such as six).
-You can find a psychologist through the Psychologist Society of Ireland and a psychotherapist through the ICP.
+Sessions with a psychologist or psychotherapist are sometimes included in an insurance plan.
+Your insurer might have a list of clinicians you must choose from.
+Or have a cap on the amount of sessions (such as six).

 Private mental health facilities

 There are several private mental health care services in Ireland.
-You will need to talk to your GP if you feel you are in a position to access a private mental health service as they will need to make a referral in the same way as they would for accessing HSE mental health services.
+Talk to your GP if you feel the need to access a private mental health service.
+A referral from them is required in the same way it is for accessing HSE mental health services.